Scud missile: Civil war in Afghanistan

 The Scud was also used as a punitive weapon, striking areas that were held by the resistance.
 In March 1991, shortly after the town of Khost was captured, it was hit by a Scud attack.
 On 20 April 1991, the marketplace of Asadabad was hit by two Scuds, which killed 300 and wounded 500 inhabitants.
 Though the exact toll is unknown, these attacks resulted in heavy civilian casualties.
 The explosions destroyed the headquarters of Islamic leader Jamil al-Rahman, and killed a number of his followers.

 In all, between October 1988 and February 1992, with 1,700 to 2,000 Scud launches, Afghanistan saw the greatest concentration of ballistic weapons fired since World War II.
 After January 1992, the Soviet advisors were withdrawn, reducing the Afghan army's ability to use their ballistic missiles.
-On 24 April 1992, the mujahideen forces of Ahmad Shah Massoud captured the main Scud stockpile at Afshur.
+On 24 April 1992, the mujahideen forces of Ahmad Shah Massoud captured the main Scud stockpile at Afshur but members of the 99th Missile Brigade had ditched their uniforms leaving Massoud's men with no way of operating such weapons.
 As the communist government collapsed, the few remaining Scuds and their TELs were divided among the rival factions fighting for power.
-However, the lack of trained personnel prevented a sustained use of such weapons, and, between April 1992 and 1996, only 44 Scuds were fired in Afghanistan.
+Due to the lack of knowledge on such weapons, between April 1992 and 1996, only 44 Scuds were fired in Afghanistan.
 When the Taliban arrived in power in 1996, they captured a few of the remaining Scuds, but lack of maintenance had reduced the state of the missile force to such an extent that there were only five Scud firings, until 2001.
 After the U.S. invasion of Afghanistan, the last four surviving Scud launchers were destroyed in 2005.